arangodb/arangodb/Documentation/Books/Manual/Analyzers/README.md

 * an object with the attribute *delimiter* containing the string encoded delimiter to use

+### ngram

+An analyzer capable of producing ngrams from a specified input in a range of [min_gram;max_gram].
+Can optionally preserve the original input.

+The *properties* allowed for this analyzer are an object with the following
+attributes: <br/>
+- *max*: unsigned integer (required) max ngram
+- *min*: unsigned integer (required) min ngram
+- *preserveOriginal*: boolean (required) output the original value as well

 ### text

 An analyzer capable of breaking up strings into individual words while also